A look at the design, market and legacy of Victorian pottery

 Edwards & Son salt glaze pitcher

-When Edwards & Son foundered in 1881, Lear purchased the molds for the pattern and began producing it in large quantities in majolica expanding its design motifs to different shapes.
+When Edwards & Son foundered in 1881, Lear purchased the rights and the molds for the pattern and began producing it in large quantities in majolica expanding its design motifs to different shapes.

 Samuel Lear majolica lily and rope jug